Haere mai, kia ora tatau, welcome.

 Activity 1: Research

-Our cluster schools are participating in a 3 year research project with Manaiakalani Outreach for 2016-2018.
-The research is designed to tell us if the programme increases student achievement and engagement.
+Our cluster schools are participating in a research project in partnership with Manaiakalani Outreach and Auckland University Woolf Fisher Research Centre.
+The research is designed to tell us if the programme increases student achievement and engagement, and to date it shows that it is.

 Research already released by Manaiakalani shows significant improvement in education outcomes, and you can learn more here.